 Consequently, Wilson invests in many of the same interests she blogs about, which includes a variety of food, tech, publications and fashion startups.

-The successful venture capitalist is also very active in the non-profit world.
+The successful angel investor is also very active in the non-profit world.
 She chaired Making Opportunities in Upgrading Schools in Education (MOUSE), an organization that helps supply new technology to inner-city schools.

 Founder and Investor at Gotham Gal Ventures (Founded in 2008)

 3rd Ward, Blue Bottle Coffee, Cacao Prieto, CatchAFire, Curbed Network, DailyWorth, Edison Junior

 EDITD, Edition01, Engagio, Food52, GIFTLAB, Have to Have, How Good, Kitchensurfing, Little Bits, Little Borrowed, Dress, Lover.ly, New York Mouth, Nestio, NG Advantage, Rick’s Picks, Red Stamp, Scoot Networks, TaxiTreats, The Talk Market, theSweeten, Venuebook, Willa, Windowfarms, Maker’s Row

 Hot Bread Kitchen